pallets-eco/flask-classful/docs/index.rst

 The ``representations`` is a dictionary in which the key is the accepted content type and the value is a ``flask.make_response`` proxy function with the same signature.

+By default, the ``representations`` class attribute is an empty dictionary.

-If the view functions returns the ``flask.wrappers.ResponseBase`` instance, it will be returned immediately to the ``Flask`` to handle the rest.
-Otherwise, ``Flask-Classful`` will try to find the best match of ``representations``'s accepted content type and call the associated output proxy function to create the ``flask.wrappers.ResponseBase`` instance.
+When the ``representations`` is not empty and if the view functions returns the ``flask.wrappers.ResponseBase`` instance, it will be returned immediately to the ``Flask`` to handle the rest.
+Otherwise, ``Flask-Classful`` will try to find the best match of the ``representations``'s accepted content type and call the associated output proxy function to create the ``flask.wrappers.ResponseBase`` instance.
 If no matching output proxy function is found when ``Flask-Classfull`` looks up, it will call the first entry's value of the dictionary (This behavior could change in the future, maybe just return the data?).